RM-Network/channelzero_web/README.md

-# channelzero_web
+# channelzero.net
-The website for Channel Zero
+## The code neccesary for hosting the website for Channel Zero.
+Code written by Ron Halton